 Social media can be a valuable platform to boost brand awareness and help create loyalty in a market saturated with options.
 It allows you to show off your business culture and identity.
 Use creativity and make sure people know about what makes your business unique.

 You can also use social media to introduce new products or gain feedback on existing ones.
-Giving you a more direct line of communication with customers than traditional advertising has ever provided.
+Giving you a more direct line of customer communication than traditional advertising has ever provided.

-On top of all that, using social media helps cut down on advertising costs – it’s free!
+On top of all that, using social media helps reduce advertising costs – it’s free!

-While it’s important to keep a pulse on your social media target audience, it’s also wise to check in on your competitors’ social media presence.
+While keeping a pulse on your social media target audience is essential, checking in on your competitors’ social media presence is also wise.

 Tip: use Twitter private lists to view your competitor’s social media output to understand: